johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 ## 2. Main Features

 - **Unified Dashboard:** Provides an overview of key business metrics once data is uploaded.
+- **Enhanced Data Visualization:** We've upgraded our charts and added new ones to visualize your sales, advertising performance (clicks, impressions), and engagement (orders, sessions) using the `ReusableChart` component.
-- **CSV Data Upload & Mapping:** Users can upload their Amazon Business Report CSVs.
-A dynamic mapping interface using the `OverviewDataMapper` component helps match CSV columns to the required data fields.
+- **Improved CSV Data Mapping:** We've made it easier than ever to upload and map your Amazon Business Report data with our new CSV Data Mapper, including data validation.
 - **Data Visualization:**
   - KPI Cards: Displaying current metrics and period-over-period comparisons.
-  - Charts: Visualizing trends for sales, advertising performance (clicks, impressions), and engagement (orders, sessions) using the `ReusableChart` component.
   - Data Table: Displaying the data in a sortable and filterable table using the `MetricsDataTable` component.
 - **Time Granularity Control:** Data can be aggregated and viewed daily, weekly, monthly, quarterly, or yearly.
 - **Time Range Filtering:** Data in charts can be filtered by time range (Last 7 Days, Last 30 Days, Last 90 Days, Year to Date, All Time).